 The first step in the renovation process was the realization of the importance of a quality irrigation system by Mark O’Connell, the General Manager.
 Mark went to great lengths to educate himself on the features, benefits and technical aspects of the many facets of a modern irrigation system, far more than any GM I have ever worked with.
 The more he learned the more he realized they needed to do it “Right the First Time”.
-This knowledge he gained gave him the ability to justify the expense to the ownership and the importance not to cut corners.
+This knowledge he gained gave him the ability to justify the expense to the owner and the importance of not cutting corners.

 Design and Procurement

 ATI was fortunate to be selected as the irrigation design firm.
 Once the project was justified for planning, we went to work.
 The first step in the design process of any course is to acquire an accurate base map.
 In a renovation, the more accurate the better since the course features are stable, unlike new construction.
-Shenzhen is the home of DJI, the leaders in drone technology.
-Until this project we had used more traditional methods of developing base maps such as survey, satellite imagery or Google maps.
+Shenzhen is the home of DJI, the leader in drone technology.
+Until this project, we had used more traditional methods of developing base maps such as surveys, satellite imagery, or Google maps.
 Alex Grengs, Workshop Manager, introduced us to drone technology and mapped the entire 36-holes to include 25cm contours.
 The results were fantastic!
 Every course needs a properly flown to-scale drone image as soon as possible.
 The high-resolution photography allows us to very accurately design the system.
-As a result there will be limited changes during installation.
-Also the layout is much easier since the sprinkler locations can be referenced to the exact locations on the drone image.
-This pro-active work by Alex, insuring a quality base map, helped set the tone for the rest of the project.
+As a result, there will be limited changes during installation.
+Also, the layout is much easier since the sprinkler locations can be referenced to the exact locations on the drone image.
+This proactive work by Alex, insuring a quality base map, helped set the tone for the rest of the project.

 Highly Accurate Designs Can Be Made From Drone Images

-In order to provide the ownership the most information possible to aid in their decision making the design was bid with several options including:
+In order to provide the owners with the most information possible to aid in their decision making the design was bid with several options including:

 - Toro vs Rain Bird